4 Ways to Reduce Anxiety on Your Coffee Break

 Do you want to know the best ways to reduce anxiety?
 According to the Anxiety and Depression Association of America, anxiety disorders affect roughly 40 million people over the age of 18 in the United States.
-Though these disorders are highly treatable, only 36.9% of those with anxiety seek treatment.
-Perhaps this is because of busy schedules or a lack of insurance that causes so many people with anxiety to suffer in silence.
+Though these disorders are highly treatable, only 36.9% of people with anxiety seek treatment.
+Perhaps people do not seek treatment because they have busy schedules or lack insurance, causing them to suffer in silence.

 But there are proven strategies you can do that don’t cost a penny and take little time.
 In fact, you could do any of the following strategies on your lunch or coffee break.
 Here are some ways to reduce your anxiety:

 According to a study published by the Journal of Emergency Medicine, 30% of people who go to the ER with complaints of chest pain and no evidence of coronary artery disease are actually suffering from a panic attack.
 Why is this so common?

 When we are stressed or anxious, we tend to over-breathe or under-breathe.
 This can cause dizziness and hyperventilation.
 Deep breathing is a powerful way to gain control over your breath and reaction to a panic attack.
 Studies show taking slow, deep, breaths soothes our nervous system and increases brain activity.
 And you almost immediately feel a calm settle over you.
 Try it for yourself.

 Try Listening Meditation